Leeds-Beckett-Engineering/lessons_elec/Explanations/TroubleShoot/Troubleshooting.md

 **What to do:** Divide the circuitry into stages: tuning stage, mixing stages, amplifier stage, all the way through to the speaker(s).
 Measure signals at test points between these stages and tell whether or not a stage is working properly.

-**Example 2:** _An analog summer circuit is not functioning properly._
+**Example 2:** _An analog summer circuit, shown in @fig:01034, is not functioning properly._

 ![Schematic Analog Summer Circuit](media/01034.png){ #fig:01034 width=50% }

-**What to do:** I would test the passive averager network (the three resistors at the lower-left corner of the schematic) to see that the proper (averaged) voltage was seen at the non-inverting input of the op-amp.
+**What to do:** I would test the passive averager network (the three resistors at the lower-left corner of the schematic of @fig:01034) to see that the proper (averaged) voltage was seen at the non-inverting input of the op-amp.
 I would then measure the voltage at the inverting input to see if it was the same as at the non-inverting input (or, alternatively, measure the voltage difference between the two inputs of the op-amp, as it should be zero).
 Continue testing sections of the circuit (or just test points within the circuit) to see if you measure the expected voltages and currents.

 ### Simplify And Rebuild { #sec:xtocid157909711 }